turingschool/curriculum/source/projects/black_thursday/iteration_0.markdown

 ### `Merchant`

 The merchant is one of the critical concepts in our data hierarchy.

-But it starts with just one method:
+* `id` - returns the integer id of the merchant
 * `name` - returns the name of the merchant

 We create an instance like this: